 Instructions

-- TURKEY: Combine hot tap water, sugar and kosher salt in a large bowl.
-Mix well and wait for water to clear and sugar and salt to dissolve.
-Place turkey breast in the brine and refrigerate 4-6 hours.
+- Brine the turkey breast.
+Combine hot tap water, sugar and kosher salt in a large bowl.
+Mix well and wait for the water to clear and the sugar and salt to dissolve.
+Place turkey breast in the brine and refrigerate for 4-6 hours.

 - Preheat oven to 350 degrees.